 Council tax is a tax on domestic dwellings by local authorities (councils) throughout Britain and is based on the estimated value of your dwelling and the number of people living in it.

 Your council tax bill includes water and waste water charges which we collect on behalf of Scottish Water.
+A leaflet detailing Scottish Water's charges can be viewed or downloaded here.

 Council tax is used to part fund services provided by the council.